-For people who aren’t learning Chinese, the question of how to improve handwriting doesn’t come up very often.
+For people who are learning languages other than Chinese, the question of how to improve handwriting doesn’t come up often.
 Some people are interested in penmanship and calligraphy, but that’s beyond writing merely to communicate, more art than language.

 For people who are learning Chinese, there are a lot of things to say about handwriting.
 In this article, I will cover most of them, albeit briefly in some cases.
-Some questions that will be answered in this article include:
+Here are some of the questions that I will answer:

 - Do I need to learn to write by hand?